top of page

 What was this Live Aid about?

-Tagged as the 'Global Jukebox,' Live Aid was a benefit concert held in the summer of 1985 as part of an ongoing musical fundraising scheme, held in order to raise money for relief of the famine in Ethiopia.
+Thank you, Christopher for summing it up so perfectly!
+Tagged as the 'Global Jukebox,' Live Aid was a benefit concert held in the summer of 1985 as part of an ongoing musical fundraising scheme, held in order to raise money for famine relief in Ethiopia.
 The concert was the brainchild of Boomtown Rat Sir Bob Geldof and Ultravox's Midge Ure (Ohhhhhhhhhh Viennaaaaaaaaaa!)
 And they organized that huge-scale event in just ten short weeks.

 The show's organizers: Bob Geldof and Midge Ure